Catholic Church and Nazi Germany: Ratlines

 According to Michael Hesemann, Nazi refugees used escape routes that the Catholic Church created to save Jewish asylum seekers during World War II.
 Catholic clergy smuggled Jews from Germany and German-occupied Austria through "monastery routes"(*Klosterroute*), where they either lived in Italian refugee camps in relative safety or were given falsified papers and emigrated to South America.
 Krunoslav Draganović, a Croat priest associated with Ustaše, started working for American CIC in 1947 to provide escape routes for "useful" Nazi collaborators.

 During German occupation of Rome in 1943, Hudal intervened in the name of the Pope and declared religious buildings in Rome to be the territory of Vatican, forbidding German soldiers from entering them and saving about 4300 of Roman Jews.
 Thus Vatican allowed Hudal to instigate efforts to help Austrian refugees after the war.
-Hudal was gradually sidelined by Vatican when he admitted to helping Otto Wächter and Franz Stangl escape persecution - Vatican clergy started calling for his removal, and in 1949 he was denied papal audience and asked to leave.
+Hudal was gradually sidelined by Vatican when he admitted to helping Otto Wächter and Franz Stangl escape persecution – Vatican clergy started calling for his removal, and in 1949 he was denied papal audience and asked to leave.
 In 1951, Pope Pius XII demanded for removal of Hudal, who then resigned a year later.

 Post-war attitudes

+Western officers in Allied-occupied Germany often consulted with clergy when appointing new, non-Nazi officials, although distinguishing between Catholic clergy acting in the public interest and as Centre Party leaders was difficult.
+On 31 May 1945 the military government in allowed Corpus Christi Day parades.
+Local officials attended for the first time since the beginning of Nazi rule.

 Since the end of World War II, the church has honoured Catholic resistors and victims of Nazism and issued statements of repentance for its failings and those of its members during the Nazi era.
 Pius XII elevated a number of high-profile resistors of Nazism to the College of Cardinals in 1946.
 Among them were Bishop Josef Frings of Cologne, who succeeded Cardinal Bertram as chairman of the Fulda Bishops' Conference in July 1945, Clemens August Graf von Galen of Münster, and Konrad von Preysing of Berlin.
 Pius also selected resistors in other countries: Dutch Archbishop Johannes de Jong; Hungarian Bishop József Mindszenty; Polish Archbishop Adam Stefan Sapieha; and French Archbishop Jules-Géraud Saliège.
 Italian papal diplomat Angelo Roncalli (later Pope John XXIII) and Polish Archbishop Stefan Wyszyński were elevated in 1953.

 Of the post-war popes, John XXIII and Paul VI were actively involved in the protection of Jews during the war.
 Pope Benedict XVI (Joseph Ratzinger) grew up in Nazi Germany.
 Enrolled in the Hitler Youth at 14, he was drafted as a Luftwaffenhelfer two years later.
 Ratzinger deserted at the end of the war and was briefly held as a prisoner of war.
 His 2008 support of the canonization of Pope Pius XII was controversial.
 On his first visit to Germany as pope, Benedict went to the Roonstrasse Synagogue in Cologne and denounced antisemitism.